17th August 2024

 We are a small and friendly Lavender farm and campsite and like to keep things quiet and peaceful for the enjoyment of our day visitors and campers.
-Therefore we have a limited number of day visitors permitted each day.
+Therefore, we have a limited number of day visitors permitted each day.
+Online bookings only.

 What to expect:

 We have a cafe on site serving hot and cold drinks, delicious cakes and savoury baked goods for lunch or a well earned treat.